tojkuv/the-rust-book/generic-types-traits-lifetimes/README.md

 }
 ```

 By using `impl Summary` for the return type, we specify that the `returns_summarizable` function returns some type that implements the `Summary` trait without naming the concrete type.
-In this case, `returns_summarizable` returns a `Tweet`, but the code calling this function doesn't need to know that.
+In this case, `returns_summarizable` returns a `Tweet`, but the code calling this function doesn'_t need to know that.

 The ability to specify a return type only by the trait it implements is especially useful in the context of closures and iterators, which we cover in Chapter 13.
 Closures and iterators create types that only the compiler knows or types that are very long to  specify.
 The `impl Trait` syntax lets you concisely specify that a function returns some type that implements the `Iterator` trait without needing to write out a very long type.

 However, you can only use `impl Trait` if you're returining a single type.
-For example, this code that returns either a `NewsArticle` or a `Tweet` with the return specified as `impl Summary` wouldn't work:
+For example, this code that returns either a `NewsArticle` or a `Tweet` with the return specified as `impl Summary` wouldn'_t work:

 ```rust
 fn returns_summarizable(switch: bool) -> impl Summary {